syseleven/heat-examples/README.md

-## Heat Templates
+# OpenStack Heat examples

+## What is "Heat"?
-Heat is a service to orchestrate multiple composite cloud applications using templates
+Heat is a service to orchestrate multiple composite cloud applications using templates.

-This repository provides:

-    Example templates from a single machine setup up to bigger distributed deployment scenarios.
-    Examples include usage of

-    - Resource Groups
-	With resource groups you can start defined resources multiple times.
-	For example to start <n> application server you would build them as a resource group.

-    - Floating IPs
-	Floating IPs are public IPs you attach to a server or gateway to make your resource reachable outside of your private network space.

-    - Router and router interfaces
-	You need a router, if you don't want to waste public/ floating IPs for instances that do not need public interfaces.

-    - Volumes as blockstorage
-	Volumes are a way to get data persistence even if you terminate your instance.
-Volumes are recommended if you work with databases or any content you want to use longer than your VMs life cycle.

-The "example-project" combines theses examples in one setup.
-Here you can see that resource dependencies play an important role.
+Each template is launched into a so called 'heat stack'.

+## What are these examples for?
+These heat examples are meant to assist you while getting started with cloud computing.

+## Are these templates suitable for production?
+This library demonstrates certain aspects of deployment with heat but does not contain complete code that is suitable for production.

+## Getting Started
 To work through these examples you need to install OpenStack command line clients as described here:
 http://docs.openstack.org/user-guide/content/install_clients.html

+or

-Or you can build your own environment using the "gettingStarted" template.
+You can build your own environment using the [gettingStarted](gettingStarted/README.md) template.
 This template is prepared to be used as a copy & paste file that you can use within the openstack dashboard.
-The only needed Parameter is "key_name", where you insert the name of your public SSH key.
+The only needed parameter is either "key_name" where you insert the name of your public SSH key or "ssh-keys" where you insert your SSH key directly.

+## Support / Liability
+Even if SysEleven maintains this library we do not provide support for its content.

+## Contribution
+Everybody is welcome to contribute to this repository.
+Just commit your code and open a pull request.